Placement Tests, Transfer Credit, AP

 The test will be graded automatically.
 Go to “After the Test” and see what level is suitable for you or use the table below.

-If your score was above 77, go to “Writing Sample” and follow the instructions.
+If you score above 75, please complete “Writing Sample” and follow the instructions.

 - your score is at the extremes of an indicated range